 On the other hand, AMCs cannot consider unrealized profits (when the profit is still on paper) from the instruments for paying dividends.
 However, sometimes they declare some part of unrealized gains as dividends.
 This decision is up to the fund manager.
 The asset manager also has the option to send the money back to buy stocks or debt instruments as per the scheme.

 2. When are dividends paid to investors?

-Dividend mutual funds can be paid a daily, monthly, quarterly or annual basis, as it can vary from one scheme to another.
-Even though most dividend mutual funds endeavour to pay the dividend and stick to their respective mandate, the dividends and the amount is not certain.
-One must also understand that under the dividend option, the NAV is not allowed to grow higher, and as soon as it reaches a specific level, the fund house pays out the dividends.
+The Asset Management Company can choose to pay dividends on a daily, monthly, quarterly or annual basis.
+This generally varies from one scheme to another.
+Even though most dividend mutual funds strive to pay dividends and stick to their respective mandate, it is never guaranteed.
+The dividend amount is never fixed.
+An investor must also understand that under the dividend option, the Net Asset Value is not allowed to grow higher than a specified value.
+Once the NAV reaches its critical value, the fund house pays out the dividends.

-Dividends coming from each and every mutual fund is tax-free in the hands of the investors.
-But in the case of debt funds, the fund house pays a dividend distribution tax (DDT) of 28.84%, which also includes surcharge and cess.
+Dividends obtained from a mutual fund is tax-free in the hands of the investors.
+However, the fund house pays a dividend distribution tax (DDT) of 29.12% on debt funds.
+This is inclusive of surcharge and cess.
 On the other hand, in an equity mutual fund, there is no dividend distribution tax.
 For investors who are looking to have intermittent cash flow through moderate-risk investments, dividend equity funds could be the best bet.
 Also, there is no DDT on equities.

 Investors can opt for growth or dividend option based on their investment goals.
 So, people who wish to grow wealth over the long term, usually opt for growth option – this is because the compounding benefit is lost when he AMC pays you dividends.
 ClearTax Invest presents you with both the variants, hand-picked from the top AMCs in India.
 Start investing.